pSujalp/Unreal-Engine-Optimsed-Template-Blank-Project/README.md

 ### This template is made with a help of Experienced devs working at Epic Games for 12 years and above and it will be updated .

-# This project works with Unreal 5.6.1 and tested on Mac Silicon (M4) .
-Integrated EA- STL (Electronics Art Standard Template Library) and also contains Multhreading code snippets.
+# This project works with Unreal 5.6.1 and tested on Mac Silicon (M4) .It also contains Multhreading code snippets.